The Columbia Icefields Parkway Tour

 - Mountain Picnic Lunch: Enjoy a hearty lunch with your choice of sandwich at a scenic stop along the Icefields Parkway.

 - Columbia Icefields: Venture onto the Athabasca Glacier on the Ice Explorer! and visit the interpretive centre.

 - Bow Lake: The headwaters of the mighty Bow River.

 Sandwich choices are:

-3) Vegetarian on Multi-grain Bagel: lettuce, arugula, roasted red pepper, red onions, cucumbers, with pesto aioli.
+- Vegetarian Wrap: lettuce, arugula, roasted red pepper, red onions and cucumbers with pesto aioli

 Remember to bring: